dislux-hapfyl/meta-lang-examples/README.md

 Have fun creating Meta.
 It's a huge task, so we need to keep ourselves motivated to accomplish it.

 Build an inclusive community, where anyone with good intentions can feel welcome, to help us achieve it.

+### Road Map

+    Done
+    In Progress
+    Medium Term
+    Long Term

+Current priorities, in order.
+Because much depends on support from the community and funding by organisations, there is no time schedule for these developments.
+We can implement specific wishes when there is funding for them.
+In times when there is no funding, we will follow our own priorities, which usually follow the low-hanging fruit.
+If you need guarantees on certain features and their planning, contact us for contract work.
+Done

+Developed Meta into a Minimum Viable Product.
+This will be a base language with approximately the feature set and type system of medium-level languages such as C and Pascal in a safe form, made friendlier by a high-level REBOL-like syntax.

+Developed a web download server written in Meta itself, to support the project and develop the language.

+Introduced the project to the Atari 8-bit scene as a suitable grass-roots audience, to start a feedback process.

+Created a project website, served by Meta.

+Introduced the project to the REBOL audience, Meta's predecessor.

+Developed an Internet build server and client written in Meta, for easy and continuous deployment of the language.

+Launched the language as a cross compiler on PC to Atari 8-bit, a suitable combination of target and host platform to make a start.

+Released the language for popular PC platforms themselves.

+Released the language for web browsers, for even easier entry and coverage of more platforms.

+Developed a custom forum system for the project, using Meta itself and served by Meta.

+Introduced the project to the αcτµαlly pδrταblε εxεcµταblε & Cosmopolitan community, which we support as a target runtime.

+Brought the project to the new Bluesky social network [Bluesky social network] .

+Made the language available for ARM, mobile, embedded, mainframe, 32-bit and other alternative or older systems, through the new Blink virtual machine.

+### In Progress

+Incrementally improve the language, build services, documentation and program examples from the feedback of their use.

+Use Meta for tasks in other projects.

+Introduce the project to more audiences.

+Build an inclusive community, where anyone with good intentions can feel welcome.

+Medium Term

+Release Meta for many target and host platforms to grow the user base.

+Create a crowd-funding system using Meta, to fund the project and let users influence priorities.

+Develop paid premium products and services to sustain the business model.

+Long Term

+Develop Meta further to implement REBOL's higher-level and dynamic features, and interface with external systems and libraries.
+Within these design and dependency constraints, there is a lot of room to let the crowd funding inspire the planning.

+Gradually modularise Meta more to open up the project to outside contributions.

+When Meta is capable enough, rewrite it from REBOL into itself.

+Gradually open-source more of the project's program source code.

+Because of its nature of making use of third-party open-source products, the server side of the product is hard to install and maintain.
+We will work towards a simpler version that can run independently on your local machine.
+This will take considerable work and time to achieve, and because of technical necessity, it will have limitations compared to the full product.

+The audience chosen for early introduction are the Atari 8-bit and Atari 2600 communities, because these small machines are a good start to build on.
+They are easier to work for than modern platforms due to less complexity, and keep you aware of efficiency: these platforms hardly tolerate Muda.
+They provide meaningful results earlier: the Minimum Viable Product is smaller for a small platform.

+The target platform chosen for the first release was the Atari 8-bit based on the CC65 back-end.
+This is a small but complete platform that can show all current features of Meta.
+CC65 is a standards-compliant but relatively basic C implementation, making it a good baseline for the C back-end.
+Code generated for CC65 is likely to work with most other C compilers and cross-platform C libraries.
+The Atari community is helping with Meta's development, so we want to show our appreciation.

+There will always be a free version of Meta.
+We will build a business on top of it, by offering paid premium versions and other products built with Meta.

+To grow the project, we very much want to release Meta as open source under a permissive licence, eventually.
+However, a number of criteria need to be met before that is prudent.
+The current implementation is written in REBOL.
+Once Meta is capable enough, we will rewrite it in itself.
+The REBOL version will then no longer be maintained, and open-sourcing a code base without maintaining it is futile.
+Further, we need to develop premium products to sustain the business model, before we can give away the core products for free.
+This will be a gradual process.
+So far, we open-source everything that runs on your local machine: the remote compiler client, the sample programs, the web console client and the forum client web application.
+As we develop more products, more of the base products can be open-sourced.
+We will also gradually open up the project to outside contributions, when it makes sense.

 ## Features